Gut Health: A Key to Mental Well-Being

 Stress: A Double-Edged Sword

 Conversely, enhancing gut health may help relieve stress.
-Approaches like mindfulness, yoga, and regular physical activity can support both your gut health and stress management, promoting a more stable mental state.
+Approaches like mindfulness, yoga, and regular physical activity can support both your gut and stress management, promoting a more stable mental state.

 How Probiotics Can Help